Send in-app messages

 [config setInAppManualTriggerEnabled: YES];

-Now to display in-app notifications manually, call the below-mentioned method of the SDK.
-Calling this method on the in-app registered screen will show only one in-app notification to the user.
+To display an in-app notification manually, call the following method on a registered screen.
+Each call shows one in-app notification to the user.

 BlueShift.sharedInstance()?.displayInAppNotification()